ucdavis-ice/UrbanFootprintCurriculum/editing.rst

 Translating the Goals into Targets
 __________________________________

-Translating the Goals into Targets:
+Translating the Goals into quantitative Targets:

 * Population
 * Jobs/Housing